The Forgotten Tales of the Brothers Grimm

 Thirdly, a reader will recognize immediately that all these tales are blunt and have little or no description.
 The emphasis is on action and the resolution of conflict.
 The storytellers do not beat about the bush.
 They are prone to tell the truths they know, and even though magic, superstition, miraculous transformation, and brutality are involved, the storytellers believe in their stories.
 Metaphor maps out the reality of listeners and engages people to learn from symbols how to engage their realities.

 Lastly, it is important to note that the tales in the first edition were collected mainly from literate people whom the Grimms came to know quite well.
-For instance they were well acquainted the members of the Wild and Hassenpflug families in Kassel and the von Haxthausen family in Münster; Wilhelm knew the minister’s daughter Friederike Mannel in a nearby town.
+For instance they were well acquainted with the members of the Wild and Hassenpflug families in Kassel and the von Haxthausen family in Münster; Wilhelm knew the minister’s daughter Friederike Mannel in a nearby town.
 Dorothea Viehmann, a tailor’s wife, provided many tales, and in some instances, the Grimms took tales from books or received tales in letters.
 The literacy of the informants, however, did not diminish the folk essence of the tales that, as the Grimms and other folklorists were to discover, were widespread throughout Europe and told more often than not in dialect.
 The tales came to the tellers from other tellers, or they read tales, digested them, and made them their own.
 Indeed, we always make tales our own and then send them off to other tellers with the hope that they will continue to disseminate their stories.

 The Grimms have often been criticized, especially by critics in the last 50 years, for having changed and edited the tales from the first to the seventh edition.
 That is, they never lived up to their own words that the task of the collector is to record the tales exactly as they heard them.
 In other words, various critics have complained that the Grimms’ tales are inauthentic folk tales.
 But this is a ridiculous if not stupid argument, for nobody can ever record and maintain the authenticity of a tale.
 It is impossible.
 And yet, the Grimms, as collectors, cultivators, editors, translators, and mediators, are to be thanked for endeavoring to do the impossible and to work collectively with numerous people and their sources to keep traditional stories and storytelling alive.
 In this respect their little known first edition deserves to be rediscovered, for it is a testimony to forgotten voices that are actually deep within us.
 Hence, the irresistibility of the Grimms’ tales that are really not theirs, but ours.